-Students who fail a course may remediate the class during the summer at family expense.
-A Christian curriculum must be used for remediation.
+Students who fail a course may remediate the course during the summer at family expense.
+A Christian, biblically integrated curriculum must be used for remediation.
 Sevenstar Academy (www.sevenstar.org) is the LCA preferred online provider for course remediation.
+Alternatively, it may be possible to retake a failed course at Legacy in a subsequent academic year.

-Both the original F and the remediated course grade will remain on the student's transcript, in the case of courses for HS credit.
+In cases of remediation or repeat of a failed course earning high school credit, both the original "F" and the remediated course grade will remain on the student's transcript, both factoring into the student's overall GPA.